-- Admission to the Program as a Freshman: Provisional Admission - A. Pre-Nursing applications can be to Florida College at the freshman year, but applicants must have a 3.00 GPA.
-The criteria for admission include high school preparation, standardized tests, personal factors, including a character and academic reference. - II.
+- I. Students who desire registering as pre-nursing must meet the following criteria: - A. Freshman applicants must have an unweighted 3.00 GPA in high school and a 3.0 or greater on any college courses taken in high school. - II.
 Admission to the Program as Junior: Full Admission.
 Full consideration for admission is assured to applications submitted by February 1 prior to the desired fall semester of entering the nursing program.
 All nursing applications are subject to review by the Nursing Committee. - A. Applicants to the nursing program must have Junior standing of at least 60 credits, not including PE credits, and a cumulative GPA of 3.25 with a 3.0 or higher in all pre-requisite courses. - B. Students who have been admitted to Florida College, including pre-Nursing applicants, must also complete an application to be accepted into nursing.
 Proof of the following is required for full acceptance to the Nursing program: - 1.
 Current immunizations required - 2.
 Basic life support for health care providers certification - 3.
 Criminal history information background inquiry check - 4.
-The Test of English as a Foreign Language internet-based test (TOEFLiBT) is required for all not-licensed nursing applicants with English as a second language.

-- 5. Liability and malpractice insurance prior to start of clinical experiences. - III.
+The Test of English as a Foreign Language internet-based test (TOEFLiBT) is required for all not-licensed nursing applicants with English as a second language. - 5.
+Liability and malpractice insurance prior to start of clinical experiences. - 6.
+Covid immunization may be required by clinical agencies, and we will comply to allow clinical experiences in the agencies.

+- C. The nursing application must be complete by the above date.
+A complete application includes the required letters of recommendation and transcript submission. - III.
 Transfer into the Program: Transfer students will have their transcripts evaluated by the Registrar and the Director of the Program before being considered for admission to the program. - A. All transfer students will need to transfer in courses that adequately meet program standards for GPA and prerequisite courses (see program requirements below).

 Determination of adequacy will be communicated to the candidate upon review by the admissions board. - B. In most cases, credit for nursing courses at other schools will not transfer. - C. If transfer is approved, the student will take the freshman Bible sequence in their Junior year.
 After which, the student can take any sequence of Bible coursework in their senior year.

-Candidates must complete a minimum of 121 (requiring COM 2000 will increase the total hours to 124) credit hours of major requirements and electives, excluding physical education activity courses.
+Candidates must complete a minimum of 121 credit hours of major requirements and electives, excluding physical education activity courses.